FJKeerthi/Web-page-management-for-hotel-and-restaurant-management-system/README.md

 ● Check the menu and special offers in the restaurant.

-● View Profile and Activity History ● Use Chatbot to get information
+● View Profile and Activity History